firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-8:9">O LORD our Lord, how excellent is thy name in all the earth!</p>

-<p id="psa-9:1"><To the chief Musician upon Muthlabben, A Psalm of David.> I will praise thee, O LORD, with my whole heart; I will shew forth all thy marvellous works.</p>
+<p id="psa-9:1">I will praise thee, O LORD, with my whole heart; I will shew forth all thy marvellous works.</p>

 <p id="psa-9:2">I will be glad and rejoice in thee: I will sing praise to thy name, O thou most High.</p>